Wedding Guidelines and Policies

 Our organists preside over one of the finest Cathedral organs in North America and will ensure that the music for your ceremony is beautiful.
 The organist assigned to your wedding will play for 15-20 minutes immediately prior to the ceremony, so that your guests will arrive to the strains of joyous music.

 As the couple to be married, the only music you need to select is the music to be played during the entering and retiring processions of the wedding party.
 Our Cathedral musicians play for dozens of weddings each year.
 They have identified a variety of musical options that work particularly well as processional music on the Cathedral’s organ and in our acoustically resonant space.
 It is from this approved list that you will need to make your selections.
 To help you make your choices, recorded excerpts of these works are available our Wedding Music Selection Form, so that you can get a sense of how these pieces will sound in the Cathedral.

-Entrance procession: For weddings in the Cathedral nave with a bride processing, you may choose one piece for the wedding party and a second piece for the bride alone, unless you have opted to have an intimate wedding party of only one or two attendants, in which case it may be better to choose one piece for the entire wedding party, including the bride.
-The organ, by its size and might, is quite able to create a special moment at the entrance of the bride without changing to a different piece of music.
+Entrance procession: For weddings in the Cathedral nave with a bride processing, you will make two selections total: one selection for the wedding party and one for the bride.
+If you wish, you may select the same piece for the entire wedding processional (wedding party & the bride), which is not inappropriate for any wedding and may actually be preferable if you do not plan to have a large number of attendants.
+If you select this option, the organist will heighten the organ’s grandeur at the end of the piece, using yet fuller tonal resources of our magnificent Aeolian-Skinner organ for the entrance of the bride.
 For services in Mikell Chapel, where the aisle is short and the number of attendants usually fewer, choose only one piece for the entire entering procession.